sprat/yaak.inject/README.txt

 =======

-This project is hosted on bitbucket.org at: https://bitbucket.org/sprat/yaak.inject.
+This project is hosted on bitbucket.org at: https://bitbucket.org/sprat/yaak.inject/.
 Please report issues via the bug tracker.

+The package documentation can be found at: http://packages.python.org/yaak.inject/.

 Automated tests are run over the mercurial repository regularly.
-Build results can be found at: https://jenkins.shiningpanda.com/sprat/job/yaak.inject/
+Build results can be found at: https://jenkins.shiningpanda.com/sprat/job/yaak.inject/.

 Installation